CarylThom/Light-Speed/README.md

 * Javascript Validator report:

+* Jest: Steps take to install Jest * (1) To set up the new npm package type 'npm init'
+                                   * (2) To install type 'npm install --save-dev jest'
+                                   * (3) Follow the instuctions and questions in the terminal
+                                   * (4) Build tests
+                                   * (5) Run tests by typing 'npm test'
-* Jest: I fully acknowledge and understand that, in a real-world scenario, an extensive set of Jest tests would be more comprehensive.
+* I fully acknowledge and understand that, in a real-world scenario, an extensive set of Jest tests would be more comprehensive.

 ## Deployment